-The bipartite graph in Figure 12 (left upper graph) has the causal ordering graph depicted in Figure 12 (right upper graph).
-The perfect intervention $do(S_F, S_V)$ with $S_F = \langle f_2, f_3 \rangle$ and $S_V = \{v_2, v_3\}$ on this causal ordering graph results in the directed cluster graph in Figure 12 (right lower graph).
-Since perfect interventions on clusters commute with causal ordering this graph can also be obtained by applying the causal ordering algorithm to the intervened bipartite graph in Figure 12 (left lower graph).
+The bipartite graph in Figure 12 a has the causal ordering graph depicted in Figure 12 b.
+The perfect intervention $do(S_F, S_V)$ with $S_F = \langle f_2, f_3 \rangle$ and $S_V = \{v_2, v_3\}$ on this causal ordering graph results in the directed cluster graph in Figure 12 d.
+Since perfect interventions on clusters commute with causal ordering, this graph can also be obtained by applying the causal ordering algorithm to the intervened bipartite graph in Figure 12 c.
 Proposition 25 shows that perfect interventions on the graphical level can be used to draw conclusions about dependencies and causal implications of the underlying intervened system of constraints.
-We will use this result in Section 6.3 to elucidate the commutation properties of equilibration in dynamical models and interventions in Dash (2005) and Bongers and Mooij (2018).
+We will use this result in Section 6.3 to elucidate the commutation properties of equilibration and interventions in dynamical models as defined in Dash (2005) and Bongers and Mooij (2018).